heofthetea/dhbw-obsidian/notes/Daily Note 24-12-2023.md

 ### 1. Environment
 - [ ]  Colour theme Obsidian
+- [ ] choose a set of colours
+	- [ ] back them up in a file BECAUSE OBSIDIAN SYNC CANNOT BE TRUSTED WITH *ANYTHING*
+	- [ ] get in sync over different devices
 - [x] **Goodnotes** synchronisation!!!!
 	- [x] setup rclone and alias
 	- [x] Setup Master Nodes for goodnotes